dipak-29/dipak-29/README.md

 ### 🧑‍💻 About Me

-- 🔭 Currently building real-world apps with **Python & Django**
+- 🔍 Diving into the world of **data analytics and visualization**
-- 🌱 Improving my skills in **DRF, PostgreSQL, AWS**
+- 🌱 Gaining deeper insights into **NumPy, Pandas, Matplotlib**
-- 🧠 Learning DevOps tools and API design best practices
+- 🧠 Expanding skills in **SQL, PostgreSQL, and Python for data**
-- 💬 Ask me about **Python, Django, REST APIs, Git**
+- 💬 Ask me about **Python, Data Analysis, PostgreSQL, Git**
 - 📫 Reach me at: **dipaksitoula29@gmail.com**
-- ⚡ Fun fact: I love turning coffee ☕ into code!
+- ⚡ Fun fact: I love transforming data into stories 📊

 ---